xyutao/fscil/data/index_list/README.md

 Then, at session t (t>1), finetune the model trained at the previous session (t-1), only using the images in session_t.txt.

-For evaluating the model at session t, first joint all the encountered test sets as a single test set.
+For evaluating the model at session t, firstly join all the encountered test sets as a single test set.
 Then test the current model using all the test images and compute the recognition accuracy.

+Specially for CUB200, the list of test images for each session's classes has been recorded in "cub200/test_t.txt".
+When evaluating the model on session t, please accumulate all the test images from test_1.txt to test_t.txt.